mathesh-me/docker-articles/docker-offload/usage.md

 ### Introduction

-Docker Offload is a feature that lets you build and run containers on cloud infrastructure, reducing the load on your local machine and improving performance for resource-intensive applications.
-It also supports GPU-accelerated instances, which is great for machine learning, data processing, and other high-compute workloads.
+Docker Offload is a feature that lets you build and run containers on cloud infrastructure, reducing the load on your local machine and improving performance for resource intensive applications.
+It also supports GPU accelerated instances, which is great for machine learning, data processing, and other high compute workloads.

 ### Features

 - **Cloud-based Containerization**: Run Docker containers on cloud platforms to leverage scalable resources.
-- **GPU Support**: Use NVIDIA L4 GPU-backed environments for high-performance computing needs.
+- **GPU Support**: Use NVIDIA L4 GPU backed environments for high-performance computing needs.
 - **Resource Optimization**: Offload heavy tasks to the cloud, freeing up your local resources.
 - **Ephemeral Cloud Runners**: Automatically provision and tear down cloud environments for each container session.
 - **Seamless Integration**: Works smoothly with your existing Docker workflows and tools.